Alfresco/alfresco-ng2-components/docs/user-guide/internationalization.md

 ## Using the translate pipe

-Using `TranslationService.get` is straightforward but it is often more convenient to add translation keys directly into your page's HTML.
+Using [`TranslationService`](../core/translation.service.md)`.get` is straightforward but it is often more convenient to add translation keys directly into your page's HTML.
 Use the `translate` pipe to convert a key in the page directly to the corresponding text.
-For example, the following will display the "Start Form" text as above but without any code or variables in the component's `.ts` file:
+For example, the following will display the "Start [Form"](../../lib/process-services/task-list/models/form.model.ts) text as above but without any code or variables in the component's `.ts` file:

 <!-- {% raw %} -->